jsvemo/JaVim/README.md

-# JavimTextEditor
+# Javim TextEditor
-JavimTextEditor is a text editor application that runs in the terminal.
+Javim TextEditor is a text editor application that runs in the terminal.
 It is implemented in Java and uses Maven for dependency management.

 ## Features
 - Cross-platform support (MacOS, Unix, Windows)
 - Uses the JNA library for native access

 ![Preview](javim.gif)

 ## Installation
 1. Clone the repository: